Thomas E. Ricks (journalist): Life and career

 While at the Wall Street Journal, he was one of the reporters writing the "Price of Power" series discussing United States defense spending and potential changes confronting the US military following the Cold War.
 The series won the Journal the 2000 Pulitzer Prize for National Reporting.
-He won a second Pulitzer Prize for National Reporting as part of The Washington Post team for reporting about the beginnings of the U.S. counteroffensive against terrorism.
+He won a second Pulitzer Prize for National Reporting in 2002 as part of The Washington Post team for reporting about the beginnings of the U.S. counteroffensive against terrorism.

-Ricks was a finalist for the 2007 Pulitzer Prize for General Non-Fiction for his book Fiasco: The American Military Adventure in Iraq.
+Ricks was a finalist for the 2007 Pulitzer Prize for General Nonfiction for his book Fiasco: The American Military Adventure in Iraq.

 Ricks was immensely critical of Fox News' coverage of the 2012 Benghazi attack.
 While being interviewed by Jon Scott, Ricks accused Fox News of being "extremely political" in its coverage of the attack and stated, "Fox was operating as a wing of the Republican Party."